anahitab/A-Deep-Learning-Model-to-predict-frames-from-Malmo-Env-in-real-time/docs/final.md

 Before classifying our biomes, we had to choose what biomes that we want our AI to train.
 Within the game of Minecraft, there is a total of 63 distinct biomes: 38 in the Overworld, one in The Nether, and one in The End.

 We used the [Minecraft Wiki Biomes Page](http://minecraft.gamepedia.com/Biome) as a reference for all of the possible biomes that can possibly be used in our program.
-We stored all of the possible biomes into a dictionary so that it can be used for our prediction classes.
+We stored all of the possible biomes into a dictionary called `biomeNameDict` so that it can be used for our prediction classes.

 Out of all of these biomes, these are the following biomes, with their respective ID's, that we chose to train our AI: